 If you have booked a Bungalow Suite and want to upgrade on spot to Grand Bavaro Princess’ Platinum level, this is possible – subject to availability.
 The rates are varying depending on your length of stay, so the best is to ask for the best price upon check-in.
 You can expect it to be around 35 USD per person per night.

 However, it is usually more economical and affordable if you prebook your stay at the Platinum Club.
 Simply choose one of the Platinum rooms when booking your vacation at Grand Bavaro Princess and you are good to go.
 Especially when doing the price comparison showcased above, I saw prices for the Platinum rooms for as low as 25 USD per person per night (surcharge compared to a regular bungalow suite) which is an absolute bargain and (basically) a no-brainer.
 Of course, these prices might not always be available.
+The surcharge for a Platinum Room at Grand Bavaro Princess can vary according to the season.

 As with most all-inclusive resorts’ VIP levels, there are a lot of advantages and additional services, even though you won’t need all of them.
 We haven’t used the room service or spa, nor is the turn-down service important for us.
 But we understand that each guest has his own preferences.